Ada-OS-Linux/.github/profile/README.md

 # Ada OS

-From the creator of ColeOS, I bring you the successor, Ada OS, a OS to be based on debian, and have the gnome DE
+From the creator of ColeOS, I bring you the successor, Ada OS, a OS based on Debian 12, with the GNOME desktop environment

 ---

-Named after Ada County Idaho, it will be more optimized, and visually appealing then ColeOS
+Named after Ada County Idaho, it is be more optimized, and greater visual appeal than ColeOS

 The source code has been officially released on April 10th, 2025 - Enjoy!